Winnipeg-iOS-Developers/InterestingPoint/Doc/part1/step5.md

 To make it simple, a Class can define a specific protocol with methods which are necessary (or sometimes optional) to control itself (such as feeding the cells of a table view, or opening the keyboard while clicking in my custom field, etc.).
 Any component can register to a protocol and implement its methods in order to manipulate the one (or more) instance(s) of the Class.

 What's more?
-Well Apple already defined protocol for useful native Class in its libraries.
+Well, Apple already defined protocol for useful native Class in its libraries.
 Sounds great!
 Let's try it with the `Table View` component:

 Any component can register to a protocol, but usually we will define the current view controller as the delegate and/or datasource for the instance which require it, let's define our `POIViewController` as a table view datasource and delegate (and this is -again- really simple):